Asha-Empire/Game-Story/README.md

 Many hailed the PGD as the birth of a true federation; critics saw it as Friessner’s stepping stone to monarchy.

+### 3001...

+After an evening strategy council, Emperor **Walter Friessner** crosses paths in the Novus palace gardens with **General Maria “Mia” Schulze**, daughter of a German-colonial family and decorated field officer.
+Star-watching turns into midnight war-gamers’ talk, and the two become inseparable within weeks.

 ### 3002...

 A fungal blight on Novus wheat triggered food shortages in outer prefectures.
 Riots flared on Tierra and Reliqua, where citizens blamed Novus for hoarding clean grain.
 Friessner dispatched emergency convoys—but also authorised **Project Sapphire**, seeding the blight-resistant *S-428* strain engineered at the Archivum.
 Within six months harvests rebounded, and rebels who had expected a crackdown instead watched Dominion scientists hand out seed packets.
 The episode elevated Friessner’s image from conqueror to caretaker and blunted separatist rhetoric.

+Meanwhile Walter and Mia marry beneath Saian-lit arbor arches in the South Garden of Fort Aurelius.
+Broadcast to every prefecture, the ceremony becomes a rare empire-wide morale surge during the post-Altaurian reconstruction years.

+### 3003...

+At the Friessner family farmstead, Mia delivers a healthy daughter, **Naina Adelheid Friessner**.
+Sensors record an extraordinary neonatal heart-rate variability, later linked to heightened combat stress tolerance.

+### 3004...

+While pregnant with a second child, Mia leads an anti-pirate sweep on Somaia (Gamma Cephei).
+An ambush kills her and fatally wounds the unborn baby—yet an emergency Saian exo-incubator saves the foetus.
+Eight months later the child is born on Novus and named **Nicoletta “Nicky” Friessner**.
+Walter commissions the **Schulze Memorial Spire** overlooking Novus City.

 ### 3005...

 Trade boomed, but so did **hyper-inflation** in warp maintenance and Saian mining.
 Frontier prefectures suffered **“echo shortages”**—supply lags caused by warp-corridor refits and piracy.
 Friessner responded with the **Shield-Coin Act**, issuing parametric smart tokens that doubled as tamper-proof freight manifests.
 Piracy profits crashed overnight because stolen cargo could no longer be fenced without the matching token.
 The act stabilised prices but required deep Dominion surveillance of commerce, planting early seeds of the security state that Queen Naina would later inherit.

+### 3008...

+Walter, raises **Naina** and **Nicky** inside the palace war college.
+Both girls study diplomacy, Saian physics and live-fire tactics alongside cadets:
+* **Naina** shows a gift for operational maths;
+* **Nicky** gravitates to code-breaking and foreign-service languages.

 ### 3009... or 0...